 Historical Background of Manhasset Bay

-Early Settlement to
+Early Settlement to the Early 1900s

-Until the 1600s, the land around the Bay was inhabited by
+Until the 1600s, the land around the Bay was inhabited

-trail that was used for travel from Queens to eastern Suffolk.
+old trail that was used for travel from Queens to eastern Suffolk.

 courtesy of the Garvies Point Museum

-In the 1600s, the Dutch and then the English settled around
+In the 1600s, the Dutch and then the English settled

-area south of Barkers Point to Toms Point.
+encompassing the area south of Barkers Point to Toms Point.

-In 1895, the Long Island Rail Road began service to Manhasset,
+In 1895, the Long Island Rail Road began service to

-Town of North Hempstead seat and about this time the Bay's name
+the Town of North Hempstead seat and about this time the Bay's name

 was changed again, to Manhasset Bay.

 By the early 1900s, the Bay had become known as the

 The 1920s to 1940s

-Beginning in the 1920s and up to the 1940s, there was a shift
+Beginning in the 1920s and up to the 1940s, there was a

-in the late 1920s was fairly substantial.
+boating activity in the late 1920s was fairly substantial.
 For

-example, in 1927, over 700,000 tons of materials and supplies were moved into and
+example, in 1927, over 700,000 tons of materials and supplies were

-York City in support of massive construction projects there.
+to New York City in support of massive construction projects there.

 The other 20 percent of shipments involved incoming

 supplies delivered by barges mostly to the Manhasset/Great Neck area

 of the Bay in support of the growing population and associated

 development.
-These incoming supplies included brick, asphalt, lumber,
+These incoming supplies included brick, asphalt,

-boating and yachting at a number of marinas
+included recreational boating and yachting at a number of marinas

 and yacht clubs, as well as the Navy testing PT boats and torpedoes

 in the Bay just prior to World War II.

 Post World War II Development

-Following the end of World War II to around 1970, there was
+Following the end of World War II to around 1970, there

-period, the Town's population nearly tripled from
+three‑decade period, the Town's population nearly tripled from

 83,385 in 1940 to 235,007 in 1970 (LI Almanac, 1998).
-During this time boating
+During this

-use of the Bay that continued during this
+One important commercial use of the Bay that continued during this

 time, was the seaplane flights in and out of the Bay area.
 Little is

-known about swimming in the Bay during this time, but its known
+known about swimming in the Bay during this time, but it is known

 that a number of beach clubs, and homeowner associations and yacht

 clubs provided bathing opportunities to their members.
 Therefore,

 this was obviously also an important activity on the Bay.

 The 1970s to the Present

 After population growth and development peaked around

 the Bay in the early 1970s, (it decreased 10% between 1970 and 1990)

-the Bay became one of the busiest embayments in the region with
+the Bay became one of the busiest embayments in the region with the

-Historic Centers of Maritime Activity
+Legislature approved the Historic Centers of Maritime Activity Act

-on Long Island as a Historic Center of Maritime Activity.
+Island as a Historic Center of Maritime Activity.